polar-app/polar-app/content/docs/pre-release-builds.md

  - Shut down the current version of Polar

  - Install the pre-release as you would a new build.
-It will overwrite the version of Polar you have and leave your
+It will overwrite the version of Polar you have
-   data in place.

  - Start Polar again and you should have the pre-release version.
 You can verify by going to ```Help | About```